 Common pelvis problems

 Two of the more common pelvic problems are:

 Most pelvic fractures are caused by direct hits or by a hit through the thighbone (femur).
-Pelvic fractures are often the result of motor vehicle accidents, especially motorcycle accidents.
+They often occur due to motor vehicle accidents, especially motorcycle accidents.

 Osteitis pubis.
-Osteitis pubis is an inflammation of the pubic symphysis, the slightly moveable joint of the front of the pelvis.
-It causes pain in the groin and tenderness over the front of the pelvis.
-This condition is often the result of repeated pelvis stress, such as kicking the ball in soccer.
-Rest usually heals the condition.
+This is an inflammation of the pubic symphysis, the slightly moveable joint of the front of the pelvis.
+It causes pain in the groin and soreness over the front of the pelvis.
+This condition is often due to repeated pelvis stress, such as kicking the ball in soccer.
+Rest often heals the condition.